halelab/GBS-SNP-CROP/README.md

 *Step 7: Filter SNPs and call genotypes*

 ### Getting Help
 Initially, go carefully through the [GBS-SNP-CROP User manual][2].
 Before post a question or start a discussion, please check your barcode ID file for empty characters or blank spaces and verify that it was saved as a tab-delimited file and also see the [FAQ page][17].
-If you're still facing a issue, please, submit it on our discussion [Google groups page][5].
+If you're still facing an issue, please, submit it on our discussion [Google groups page][5].

 ### Requirements
 * [Java 7 or higher][6] - We used Java 8